-Learning outcomes Preparation By the end of the lesson, most pupils will be able to: Before the lesson: most popils will be able to: Draw a 0-1000 number line Round numbers to the on the chalkboard. nearest Ten and Hundred.
+Learning outcomes Preparation By the end of the lesson, most pupils will be able to: Before the lesson: Round numbers to the nearest Ten and Hundred.
+Draw a 0-1000 number line on the chalkboard.
 Practise How?
 Grid method, Use the grid method to multiply three-digit numbers by single-digit numbers. as shown below.